subvisual/subvisual.com/src/posts/2016-03-03-factorygirl-beyond-the-database/index.md

 ---
+highlight: false
-path: /73-factorygirl-beyond-the-database/
+path: 73-factorygirl-beyond-the-database
-title: "FactoryGirl Beyond the Database"
+title: FactoryGirl Beyond the Database
+categories:
+  - engineering
 author: miguel-palhas
 date: 2016-03-03
+intro: >
+  I've been experimenting with FactoryGirl lately, particularly to deal with test data that's not necessarily tied to the database.
 tags:
   - development
-intro: >
-  I've been experimenting with FactoryGirl lately, particularly to deal with test data that's not necessarily tied to the database.
 ---

 I've been experimenting with [`factory_girl`](https://github.com/thoughtbot/factory_girl) lately, particularly to deal with test data that's not necessarily tied to the database.
 Did you know you can use it to instantiate any Ruby object, and not only `ActiveRecord` models?